msalibian/STAT406/Lecture8/README.md

 ### Higher order splines (quadratic, cubic, etc.)

-Here we directly use the function `bs` to evaluate the desired spline basis on the observed values of the explanatory variable (in this case `range`).
+In what follows (as above) we will use the function `bs` to evaluate the desired spline basis on the observed values of the explanatory variable (in this case `range`).

 We use the arguments `degree = 2` and `knots = kn` to indicate we want a quadratic spline basis with knots located at the elements of the vector `kn`.
-As before, we then simply use `lm` to estimate the coefficients, and overlay the estimated regression function over the
+As before, we then simply use `lm` to estimate the coefficients, and overlay the estimated regression function over the data:
-data:

 ``` r
 plot(logratio ~ range, data=lidar, pch=19, col='gray', cex=1.5)